 [O]ther high-ranking officers who talked with The Republic disagreed that problems have been dealt with.
 They said the National Guard suffers from lax discipline, cronyism, cover-ups, whistle-blower abuse and other systemic flaws.
 To this day, they note, the Guard has never successfully court-martialed an officer or soldier despite serious wrongdoing uncovered by investigators.

 Lt.
 Col. Rob White, who conducted a command climate investigation in 2009 to assess whether commanders were at fault, said he is sickened by the failure of National Guard leaders to root out misconduct and impose punishment.

 “The way the Arizona National Guard is today, I would not trust it with my son or daughter,” said White.
-“It disgusts me … People don’t get fired, they get moved.”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+“It disgusts me … People don’t get fired, they get moved.”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 White, who oversees future operations at the Guard’s Arizona Joint Forces Headquarters, is a soldier of 23 years with a Purple Heart and a Bronze Star.
 He and others said attempts at reform have repeatedly failed, in part because appeals to Brewer or the National Guard Bureau’s inspector general have been simply referred back to Arizona Guard headquarters.

 “The organization is there to take care of soldiers.
 That’s what we’re supposed to do,” White said.
 “But what they’re doing is taking care of good ol’ boys.
 And, when victims come forward, the Arizona Guard turns on them and eats them.”